okize/hubot-frinkiac/README.md

 Hubot plugin for searching for Simpsons screencaps on the amazing [Frinkiac](https://frinkiac.com/) search engine (check it out!).

+It also supports Futurama screenshots care of [Morbotron](https://morbotron.com/).
+Just replace 'simpsons me' with 'futurama me'

 See [`src/frinkiac.coffee`](src/frinkiac.coffee) for full documentation.

 ## Installation